PrefectHQ/prefect-helm/README.md

 ### Security context

-By default, the agent, worker, and server run as an unprivileged user with a read-only root filesystem.
-You can customize the security context settings for both the agent and server in the `values.yaml` file for your use case.
+By default, the worker (or agent), and server run as an unprivileged user with a read-only root filesystem.
+You can customize the security context settings for both the worker and server in the `values.yaml` file for your use case.

 If you need to install system packages or configure other settings at runtime, you can configure a writable filesystem and run as root by configuring the pod and container security context accordingly: